DanishKodeMonkey/postgresql-express-app/Readme.md

 This project is a simple Node.js and Express application that interacts with a PostgreSQL database.
 The app allows users to create, search, and delete usernames in a database.
 The views are rendered using the EJS templating engine, and the database operations are handled using the `pg` package.

+The project is meant as a point of reference towards conencting a postgreSQL database to a express application directly.

 ## Table of Contents

 -   [Configuration](#configuration)